 Wolfe obtained his Doctor of Philosophy in Higher Education Administration, Masters of Education in Adult Education, and a Bachelor of Arts in Psychology from Auburn University.
 He has also completed post-graduate education and training as a Peabody Fellow at Vanderbilt University, National Association for Diversity Officers in Higher Education (NADOHE) Standards of Professional Practice Institute, and Harvard Business School’s Young American Leaders Program.
 Wolfe is an active leader in the National Association of Diversity Officers in Higher Education, Association of Public & Land-Grant Universities (APLU), and the American Association of Blacks in Higher Education (AABHE).
 He is an AmeriCorps alum and an active member of Alpha Phi Alpha Fraternity, Incorporated.

-Nikki Kawalec (she/her/hers) is the Executive Assistant to the Office of Diversity and Inclusion.
+Nikki Kawalec (pronouns: she/her/hers) is the Executive Assistant to the Office of Diversity and Inclusion.
 She came to the Charlotte family after 18 years as a litigation paralegal, where her organizational skills, administrative experience, and ability to connect with others led her on a successful path in the legal field.
-Nikki’s passion for seeking new horizons aligned with her values and volunteer work centered around DEI is what brought her to join UNC Charlotte.
+Nikki’s passion for seeking new horizons that aligned with her values and volunteer work centered around DEI is what brought her to join UNC Charlotte.
 Prior to becoming a paralegal, Nikki graduated from the University of Lynchburg (f/k/a Lynchburg College) in Lynchburg, Virginia, with a degree in History and dual minors in Philosophy and Political Science.

 Dr. tehia STARKER glass